TheBoogle/neighbors-documentation/docs/General/Overview/Shop/Items.md

     ```

-The table key should match the actual name of the item inside ``game.ServerStorage.Assets.Tools``.
+The table key should match the actual name of the Tool inside ``game.ServerStorage.Assets.Tools``.

 ???+ example end
     Here's an example: